VCPirateCode/VCPirateCode/README.md

-- @VCPirateCode
+###@VCPirateCode

-- 👀 I’m interested in websites, computer programming, and cycling
++ Currently an Instructional Designer at Ventura College
-- 🌱 I’m currently learning GitHub for collaboration across the state.
++ Looking for part-time work in course design, computer programming, and/or teaching
-- 💞️ I’m looking to collaborate on some of the student resources from the CVC OEI.
++ Learning GitHub for California Community College Goals and Objectives

-- 📫 You could try my email mmoore1@vcccd.edu.
+- 📫 Email mmoore1@vcccd.edu.

 <!---
 VCPirateCode/VCPirateCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.